 Any complaints from neighbours or other persons will be investigated and dealt with as necessary (road sweeping, water suppression and/or varied operational practice).

-Further details on all dust control measures implemented are outlined in Error!
-Reference source not found..
+Further details on all dust control measures implemented are outlined in Table 6.

 Table 6 Control Measures for Dust/PM10 and Other Emissions